Monday, May 15, 2017

 It feels almost absurd, but this isn't far from anything Emily Dickinson does in her poems, as well.
 "How does this world" could be her question, explored in nearly two thousand poems.

-Over the next few blog entries, unless I go off one some interesting tangent, I hope to explore some of pieces that comprise the endless answer to "how does this world."
+Over the next few blog entries, unless I go off on some interesting tangent, I hope to explore some of the pieces that comprise the endless answer to "how does this world."

 See the complete Kerouac poem here: